allan-bonadio/recruit-o-dex/README.md

 Do not have two mongoDB daemons or rodexServer.js daemons running at once.
 Must be one each.
 The webapp can be shown on multiple tabs, just as long as they're talking to the same server.

 Maybe you coulld have two rodex servers, if at different ports, and your web pages would have to go to one or the other.
 Not too useful.

+### Restarting

+When they can you, do this to reset the DB:
+- make sure backups/archives has a folder for the last time I was jobsearching.
+If not, use backup.sh
+- use Robo 3T to browse the database.
+Select all records, and rightclick, delete, OK.
+- If there's no connection for Robo3T, create a new one (that blue Create button).
+Local, no SSL or SSH, default everything.

+## backups

+I'm installing the apr 2020 archive as collection with this command mongorestore --db=jobs --collection=rec2020  recruiters.bson

+See backup directory for all the backup tools and archives.